zaynfuture/redwood-research-site/README.md

 ## Contact

-The private-beta call to action opens the visitor's email application with a prepared message addressed to `request@cortexhubs.com`.
-The website does not collect contact-form data or send mail on a visitor's behalf.
+The header and footer private-beta calls to action open `https://www.linkedin.com/company/redwoodresearch-cortexhubs/?viewAsMember=true` in the current tab, in all three supported languages.
+Visitors can use LinkedIn's messaging or connection options to contact Zayn Zheng.
+The website does not send a message on their behalf.

 ## Streamlit Cloud deployment